Diaphragm pump: Air compressors

 Small mechanically activated diaphragm pumps are also used as air compressors and as a source of low-grade vacuum.
-Compared to other compressors, compressed ones are quiet, cheap and, most importantly, have no moving parts in the airstream.
+Compared to other designs, diaphragm compressors are quiet, cheap, and have no moving parts in the air stream.
 This allows them to be used without added lubrication in contact with the air, so the compressed air produced can be guaranteed clean.
+An example is a typical aquarium air pump.